he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Tengu.md

 ### Tengu Bottles

 Tengu tend to have a healthy respect for gods that rule over storms and air—or at least, a healthy fear.
 One ancestral custom that has caught on among other sailors is the tengu bottle: a decorated gourd or other container filled with an offering for the gods, kept on ships and thrown overboard in the event of dire weather.
-Tengu bottles most often contain fine alcohol to appease the fury of [[Hei Feng]] or [[Besmara]]; crew puncture the bottles to release these offerings before throwing them into the waters.
+Tengu bottles most often contain fine alcohol to appease the fury of [[DATABASE/deity/Hei Feng|Hei Feng]] or [[DATABASE/deity/Besmara|Besmara]]; crew puncture the bottles to release these offerings before throwing them into the waters.

 ### Tengu Settlements